scottdomes/scottdomes-blog/content/blog/rails-authentication-deploy/index.md

 If all works, then you're done!
 You have a working API with authentication support!
 Now, all you need is a front-end... but more on that to come.
 Subscribe below if you want to learn how to hook this API up to a mobile app.

+**Update: learn how to build an iOS app to communicate with our API in [my next tutorial.](https://scottdomes.com/react-native-authentication/)**

 ## Sources

 https://www.sitepoint.com/authenticate-your-rails-api-with-jwt-from-scratch/